 - To encourage students to read more books in morning reading.
 On one hand, we make use of the timetable setting to help students build a habit of reading.
 Every morning, students starts their day of learning by reading a book of their own choice.
 On the other hand, we encourage parents to prepare book with their children.
 This not only save the time of classroom management, but also provide an opportunity for parents to make conversation with their children.

 - To provide library lessons to every class, to enhance their reading habit and reading interest.
 We arrange library lessons with class teachers by borrowing one home period in each term.
 Each class usually have three library lessons in whole year.
 In the library lessons, the teacher-librarian guide students on knowing library skills and encourage building positive reading habit by exploring different jewels of the library collection.
-This also help students to get a positive experience on reading and library service.
-In the future, we aim at providing a systematic curriculum to equip students with basic knowledge of using the library resources wisely to help their learning.
-This curriculum may use pre-recorded video with online exercises to achieve the purpose.
+Through quality literature and author studies, we widen students' horizon and raise their literacy skills.
+We also aim at promoting information literacy skills so that our students will grow to be a responsible digital citizen.

 - P6 graduation project research lessons.
 One of our signature activities is the challenging project research provide the p6 students an experience of SRL.
 This is not just an assignment, but involve students to plan, experiment, research, study, and report.
 Library plays an important part when planning and doing research.
 The librarian provides not just information and a platform for making the research a fruitful and interesting experience.